gep527/client-server-transfer-system/README.md

 ---

-- Q2-1.
+- Q1.
 The server will start, bind a socket to a port, and listen for a connection.
-- Q2-2.
+- Q2.
 The server will create an empty hash map to store received files in memory.
   - You have to write the hash map yourself.
 You can't use a library that you did not write.
 You can use your Homework 6 code or the posted solution as a starting point.
 Remember to cite this code if you use it.
 If you look at any source for help, be sure to cite it.
   - The hash map will use the filename string as a key, and the file as a value (this can be either the received `File`, or the file data `vector<u8>`).
   - The hashmap will act much like the hash set, except it will have two additional methods:
-    - Q2-3. `bool insert(String key, File value);` - inserts the k/v pair into the hash map.
+    - Q3. `bool insert(String key, File value);` - inserts the k/v pair into the hash map.
 Returns true if the key already existed, and replaces the stored value with the supplied value.
 Returns false if the key did not exist already.
-    - Q2-4. `File get(String key);` - Returns the file associated with the supplied key.
+    - Q4. `File get(String key);` - Returns the file associated with the supplied key.
 If the key doesn't exist, this function throws an exception.
 - When the server receives a connection, it will enter an infinite loop.
   - This loop will attempt to receive data from the client.
 When it receives a message, it will follow the following steps:
-    - Q2-5.
+    - Q5.
 Read the message to a buffer
-    - Q2-6.
+    - Q6.
 Decrypt the message using a simple XOR encryption scheme.
 The key is `42`.
-    - Q2-7.
+    - Q7.
 Deserialize the message to the appropriate struct, either a `File` or `Request`.
-      - Q2-8.
+      - Q8.
 If the message is a `File`, then the server will insert the filename and file into the hash map.
-      - Q2-9.If the message is a `Request`, then the server will look for the requested file in hash map.
+      - Q9.If the message is a `Request`, then the server will look for the requested file in hash map.
         - If the requested file does not exist, nothing will be sent back to the client.
-        - Q2-10.
+        - Q10.
 If the file does exist it will be serialized into a `File` message, encrypted, and sent to the client.
   - After servicing this message, the file server will loop and wait for a new message from the client.
   - The file server will not terminate until the user terminates the program or the client terminates the connection.
-  - To properly test this cut of the file server, you will have to modify your client to be able to send multiple messages without terminating the connection.

 ## Message Protocol